estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Let's replace the manual loading state with a transition here to simplify this pattern.
 IsPending and startTransition. startTransition creates lower priority, deferred state update.
 - We can use useTransition and wrap the state update and the async call.
 React 19 allowed transitions to be async.
 - Wrap it also around the setSelected to coordinate the whole update.
 This additional startTransition will not necessary in the future.
 - Creating an Action.
-An action is a function called in a transition, meaning we have a specific term for this type of lower priority behavior.
+An action is a function called in a transition, meaning we have a specific term for this type of lower priority behavior, that executes all events in a batch once they're all done.
 - Showcase.
-- At this point, flickering UI errors are fixed.
+- At this point, the flickering UI problems are fixed.
 All the updates execute once all transitions are done, keeping them in sync.

 ## AsyncSelect with useOptimistic